fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/views-lists-tables.md

 `CollectionView` is available in preview in Xamarin.Forms 4.0.
 Please read the Xamarin.Forms documentation to check whether this control is available for the platforms you target.

-Fabulous provides an initial but partial support for it.
+Fabulous for Xamarin.Forms provides an initial but partial support for it.

 As it is experimental, this control requires the flag `CollectionView = CollectionView_Experimental` before it can be used.
 For example:

 ```fsharp
 // iOS
 [<Register ("AppDelegate")>]
 type AppDelegate () =